Old Testament baby name Ezekiel has never been more popular.

 • Former NFL player Zeke Bratkowski was actually an Edmund.

-When this post was first written, I called Ezekiel “just a little different” and a good choice for parents disappointed that Isaac and Levi had both entered the US Top 100 – even though Ezekiel seemed “headed straight into the Top 200.”
+When the first version of this post was published in 2010, I called Ezekiel “just a little different” and a good choice for parents disappointed that Isaac and Levi had both entered the US Top 100 – even though Ezekiel seemed “headed straight into the Top 200.”

-If you’re after a Biblical boy name that’s very wearable today, Ezekiel is one to consider.
+If you’re after a boy’s name that combines an old school, Hebrew origin with an on-trend sound, Ezekiel is one to consider.

 About Abby Sandel